flagpoonage/node-oanda/README.md

 *Required*

 The access token for the account you want to access the API with.
-You must have an account with Oanda in order to use the API.
+You must have an [account with Oanda](https://fxtrade.oanda.com/your_account/fxtrade/register/gate?utm_source=oandaapi&utm_medium=link&utm_campaign=devportaldocs_demo) in order to use the API.

 **type (string)**

 *Optional.
 Defaults to* `'real'`

-The type parameter specifies which of the Oanda endpoints you'd like to use.
+The type parameter specifies which of the [Oanda environments](http://developer.oanda.com/rest-live/development-guide/) you'd like to use.

     'sandbox'
     'practice'